 The Physic Garden

-Plants such as lavender, rosemary, sage, and thyme added flavour to food and variety to the diet, calendula, belladonna, lady's mantle, borage and comfrey were grown from which ointments, tinctures, infusions and other medicines would be made.
+Plants such as lavender, rosemary, sage, and thyme added flavour to food and variety to the diet, while calendula, belladonna, lady's mantle, borage and comfrey were grown from which ointments, tinctures, infusions and other medicines would be made.
 Other plants we might now consider weeds and oust from modern gardens, such as nettles, dandelions and cleavers and chickweed, would often be left to prosper, being some of the most invaluable medicinal plants.

-Physic gardens were laid out in specific order, grouping plants by their medicinal virtues, humoural or planetary association, or simply by their healing effects of differing parts of the body.
+Physic gardens were laid out in specific order, grouping plants by their medicinal virtues, humoural or planetary association, or simply by their healing effects on differing parts of the body.
 Potager gardens were also often ordered with the distinction made between culinary, medicinal and dye plants.

 © The Historical Herbalists 2023